Daya Bay Reactor Neutrino Experiment

 One of the Daya Bay detectors.

-The Daya Bay Reactor Neutrino Experiment is a China-based multinational particle physics project studying neutrinos, in particular neutrino oscillations.
+The Daya Bay Reactor Neutrino Experiment was a China-based multinational particle physics project studying neutrinos, in particular neutrino oscillations.
+The experiment operated in 2011-2020.
 The multinational collaboration includes researchers from China, Chile, the United States, Taiwan (Republic of China), Russia, and the Czech Republic.
 The US side of the project is funded by the US Department of Energy's Office of High Energy Physics.

-It is situated at Daya Bay, approximately 52 kilometers northeast of Hong Kong and 45 kilometers east of Shenzhen.
-There is an affiliated project in the Aberdeen Tunnel Underground Laboratory in Hong Kong.
-The Aberdeen lab measures the neutrons produced by cosmic muons which may affect the Daya Bay Reactor Neutrino Experiment.
+The experiment was situated at Daya Bay, approximately 52 kilometers northeast of Hong Kong and 45 kilometers east of Shenzhen.
+There was an affiliated project in the Aberdeen Tunnel Underground Laboratory in Hong Kong.
+The Aberdeen lab measured the neutrons produced by cosmic muons which may affect the Daya Bay Reactor Neutrino Experiment.

-The experiment consists of eight antineutrino detectors, clustered in three locations within 1.9 km of six nuclear reactors.
-Each detector consists of 20 tons of liquid scintillator (linear alkylbenzene doped with gadolinium) surrounded by photomultiplier tubes and shielding.
+The experiment consisted of eight antineutrino detectors, clustered in three locations within 1.9 km of six nuclear reactors.
+Each detector consisted of 20 tons of liquid scintillator (linear alkylbenzene doped with gadolinium) surrounded by photomultiplier tubes and shielding.

-A much larger follow-up is in development in the form of the Jiangmen Underground Neutrino Observatory (JUNO) in Kaiping, which will use an acrylic sphere filled with 20,000 tons of liquid scintillator to detect reactor antineutrinos.
-Groundbreaking began 10 January 2015, with operation expected in 2020.
+A much larger follow-up is the Jiangmen Underground Neutrino Observatory (JUNO) in Kaiping, which uses an acrylic sphere filled with 20,000 tons of liquid scintillator to detect reactor antineutrinos.
+The experiment started data collection in 2025.

 Neutrino oscillations

-The experiment studies neutrino oscillations and is designed to measure the mixing angle θ_{13} using antineutrinos produced by the reactors of the Daya Bay Nuclear Power Plant and the Ling Ao Nuclear Power Plant.
-Scientists are also interested in whether neutrinos violate Charge-Parity conservation.
+The experiment studied neutrino oscillations and was designed to measure the mixing angle θ_{13} using antineutrinos produced by the reactors of the Daya Bay Nuclear Power Plant and the Ling Ao Nuclear Power Plant.
+Scientists were also interested in whether neutrinos violate Charge-Parity conservation.